dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud/cloud-configuring-dbt-cloud/cloud-choosing-a-dbt-version.md

   - auto-upgrading users to the subsequent minor version when critical support ends
 --->

-For more on version support and future releases, see "[Understanding dbt Core versions](core-versions)."
+For more on version support and future releases, see [Understanding dbt Core versions](core-versions).

-#### What will actually happen on the deprecation date?
+#### What will actually happen on the end of support date?

-- 1 year post a minor version release of v1.X, we will try to run our customers' projects on the latest release of dbt if they have not already upgraded their projects themselves.
-In a post dbt v1.0 world, there won't be breaking changes between minor versions of dbt, so we might be reasonably successful at upgrading our customers' versions automatically.
-However, our strong preference is for customers to try to manage the upgrade process themselves which is a more cautious way to prevent failures to their production pipelines.

-We will give customers consistent communication that they're hitting the end of their supported window, so they can plan accordingly.
+1 year post a minor version release of v1.X, we will try to run our users' projects on the latest release of dbt if they have not already upgraded their projects themselves.
+In a post dbt v1.0 world, there won't be breaking changes between minor versions of dbt, so we might be reasonably successful at upgrading our users' versions for them.
+However, our strong preference is for accounts to try to manage the upgrade process themselves which is a more cautious way to prevent failures to their production pipelines.
+We will give accounts consistent communication that they're hitting the end of their supported window, so they can plan accordingly.

 #### What should you be doing today?